Kalesar National Park: Dense old forest

 Kalesar has 53% dense forest, 38% open forest, 9% scrub.
 Total forest cover is about 71%.
 Spread over an area of 11,570 acres (46.8 km^{2}), Kalesar reserve forest is the only one of its kind in Haryana.
 Besides the tall, leafy sal trees that constitute the dense age-old forest belt of the Doon valley, there are other trees like Semul, Amaltas and Bahera. khair, shisham, sain, jhingan, chhal (Anogeissus latifolia) also found in the forest.
 It is the only forest in Haryana with a natural Sal tree belt.
 Among the flora is the small sindoor tree — it has dainty flowers, which turn into pods to produce the vermilion sindoor that adorns the tresses of married women.
 Climbers snake up the tree stems, and the forest floor is littered with fallen leaves and foliage plants.
 Sculptural anthills dot the landscape.
 There is a long stretch of man-made forest clearing and a 'fire line' which helps in containing forest fires.

 Medicinal plants

-In the jungle, there is a machaan (high observation tower) with a dangerous-looking service ladder.
-From top the effort is rewarded by a sweeping panorama of the 11000 acres (45 km^{2}) of the great sal forest; criss-crossed by fire lines and meandering rivulets.
+In the jungle, there is a machaan (high observation tower) with a dangerous-looking service ladder and views of 11000 acres (45 km^{2}) of the great sal forest; criss-crossed by fire lines and meandering rivulets.
 About 20 km away on the Chuharpur road, is the Ch.
 Devi Lal Herbal Nature Park, a project of the Forests Department, Haryana.
-The park, spread over 50 acre with 61,000 shrubs of herbs and 6100 medicinal tree plants.
+The park covers an area of 50 acre with 61,000 shrubs of herbs and 6100 medicinal tree plants.